Safety. Transparency. Scientific Rigor.

 10. Taylor, S.N., Basile, L.A., Ebeling, M. & Wagner, C.L.
 (2009).
 Intestinal permeability in preterm infants by feeding type: Mother's milk versus formula.
 Breastfeeding Medicine, 4, 1, 11-15

 11. Wold, A. & Adlerberth, I. (2000).
 Breast feeding and intestinal microbiota of the infant - implications for protection against infectious diseases.
 Advances in Experimental Medicine and Biology, 478, 77-93

 12. Verhasselt, V. (2010).
 Neonatal tolerance under breastfeeding influence.
 Current Opinion in Immunology, 22, 5, 623-630

 13. Schreiber, R.A. & Walker, W.A.
 (1988).
 The gastrointestinal barrier: Antigen uptake and perinatal immunity.
 Annals of Allergy, 61, 6 Pt 2, 3-12.

-Further studies demonstrating efficacy of components of first milk in fortifying mucosal immunity (1-5), including increasing adherence of only healthy microbiome bacteria in the gut (6) - and protecting against the development of and/or expediting recovery from respiratory and GI illnesses (7-22).
+Further studies demonstrating efficacy of components of first milk in fortifying mucosal immunity (1-5), including increasing adherence of only healthy microbiome bacteria in the gut (6), increasing respiratory microbiome diversity (7) - and protecting against the development of and/or expediting recovery from respiratory and GI illnesses (8-24).

 1. Newburg, D., Walker, W. Protection of the Neonate by the Innate Immune System of Developing Gut and of Human Milk.
 Pediatr Res 61, 2–8 (2007)